joselondon/ls_ruby_track/rb101/rb101_lesson_4/PEDAC_Process_ls_video_notes.md

 - Data structures closely linked to algorithm
   - Set of steps from input to output
   - Involves structuring data in a certain way
+- Stay abstract/ high-level
+  - Avoid implementation detail
+  - Don't worry about efficiency for now

 ##  A:  Algorithms

+- A logical sequence of steps for accomplishinga task or objective
+  - Closely linked to data structures
+  - Series of steps to structure data to produce the required output

 ##  C:  Code a solution

 -----------------------